jhpyle/docassemble/_docs/docker.md

 the `letsencrypt renew` command will be run, which will refresh the certificates if they are within 30 days of expiring.

-In addition, a [script] will run on a weekly basis to attempt to renew the certificates.
+In addition, a [script] will run on a daily basis to attempt to renew the certificates.

 If you are using a [multi-server arrangement] with a single web